 For those trying to eat low-mercury seafood, Halloran says the Consumer Reports maintains their own list of nearly 20 safe choices (see chart above), and all are approved by the Monterey Bay Aquarium’s Seafood Watch program.

-About the Writer Rachel Cernansky is a Denver-based freelance journalist, primarily covering the environment, social justice, and nutrition.
+Rachel Cernansky is a Denver-based freelance journalist, primarily covering the environment, social justice, and nutrition.
 Her work has been published by The New York Times, National Geographic News, Grist, The Christian Science Monitor, 5280 (The Denver Magazine), Real Simple, Nutrition Business Journal, The Colorado Independent, The Daily Camera, Dowser, Satya and others.